1.6. Conflict View

 Sutherland wrote a book, White Collar Crime, that sparked lots of debate.
 [5] However, there is a limited focus on white-collar crime and even less enforcement of it in the United States.
 From the conflict view, white-collar and corporate crime gets committed by the ‘haves,’ and they write the laws and define what is or is not a crime.
 Going back to how we define crime in society, white-collar crime is still a contested one.

-Currently, there are different views of how one should define white-collar crime: defining white-collar crime based on the type of offender, type of offense, studying economic crime such as corporate and/or environmental law violations, health, and safety law violations, and/or the organizational culture rather than the offender or offense.
+Currently, there are different views of how one should define white-collar crime: defining white-collar crime based on the type of offender, and type of offense, studying economic crime such as corporate and/or environmental law violations, health, and safety law violations, and/or the organizational culture rather than the offender or offense.
 The FBI studies white-collar crime in terms of offense, so official data for white-collar crime will not focus on the background of the offender, which can make the use of Uniform Crime Report Data, UCR data tricky to use if trying to determine a typical offender.
 The UCR will be covered more fully in chapter two, but it is data collected from police departments, and the FBI compiles reports.
-Again, conflict view may suggest the lack of focus on white-collar crime in U.S. society would be because the ‘haves’ creates the laws, not the ‘have-nots.’ https://ucr.fbi.gov/nibrs/nibrs_wcc.pdf
+Again, the conflict view may suggest the lack of focus on white-collar crime in U.S. society would be because the ‘haves’ create the laws, not the ‘have-nots.’ https://ucr.fbi.gov/nibrs/nibrs_wcc.pdf

 1. Hawkins, D. (1987).
 Beyond anomalies: Rethinking the conflict perspective on race and criminal punishment.
 Social Forces, 65(3), 719–745, https://doi.org/10.1093/sf/65.3.719